borodiukh/flask-note-app/README.md

 - possibility to view all your notes

-Technology Stack:
+### Technology Stack:

 - Python with Flask framework (for backend logic)
-- PostgreSQL database (for storing Users and Notes)
+- SQLite database (for storing Users and Notes)
 - SQLAlchemy - Object-Relational Mapping (ORM) for efficient data management
 - Jinja - templating engine for generating dynamic HTML content
 - Bootstrap - for enhanced user interface (UI) and user experience (UX)
 - Flask-Login - for secure login functionality and session management

-Running the app:
+### Running the app:

+To clone the repository, use the command `git clone`.
+Follow these steps to set up the project:

 1. Navigate to the project directory.
-2. Run `python -m venv venv`.
+2. Run `python -m venv venv`. (command for Windows)
-3. Run `source .//venv//Scripts//activate`.
+3. Run `source ./venv/Scripts/activate`. (command for Windows)
 4. Run `pip install -r requirements.txt`.
-5. Create a new `.env` file in the main directory.
-6. Paste the required configuration values into the `.env` file.
-7. Navigate back to the project main directory and run `python main.py`.
+5. Navigate back to the project main directory and run `python main.py`.